 With more and more people working for international corporations or global international supply chains, the study of international human resources and industrial relations is becoming ever more important.
-The increasing globalisation of the economy and pan-national employment legislation also means the ability to compare processes and practices across continents is a sought-after skill.

 CIPD Course recognition

 The course is accredited by the Chartered Institute of Personnel Development (CIPD), offering the ability to fast track your career through professional membership.
 You can enhance your studies by taking additional CIPD components that prepare you for CIPD membership.

 To qualify for membership you need to attend a series of skills workshops, with presentations by guest speakers, and complete a range of activities enabling you to develop practical HR skills.